• Login

 They do not require parents to be married to establish an award; only paternity or maternity must be proven for an obligation to be found.
 Once paternity is established, usually through a DNA test, courts follow state-mandated guidelines or court determinations in determining an award.

 They may provide earmarking of funds for specific items, such as school fees, daycare, or medical expenses.
-These laws serve to make custodial parents more accountable for the money they receive from non-custodial parents and ensure that they get what they need.
+These laws make custodial parents more accountable for the money they receive from non-custodial parents and ensure they get what they need.
 For example, some jurisdictions may require parents to pay tuition fees directly to their child’s school rather than remitting money to the custodial parent.

 Previous Post